duckdb/duckdb-web/docs/sql/window_functions.md

-This query partitions the data by `Plant` (to keep the different power plants' data separate), orders each plant's partition by `Date` (to put the energy measurements next to each other), and uses a `RANGE` frame of three days on either side of each day for the `AVG` (to handle any missing days).
+This query partitions the data by `Plant` (to keep the different power plants' data separate), orders each plant's partition by `Date` (to put the energy measurements next to each other), and uses a `RANGE` frame of three days on either side of each day for the `avg` (to handle any missing days).
 This is the result: